-This can be the case when we realize that a beloved pet is getting older.
-Our pets getting older is a thought that we may push to the back of our mind but eventually it does catch up with us.
+This can be the case when we realize that a beloved cat is getting older.
+Our pets getting older is a thought that we may push to the back of our minds, but eventually it does catch up with us.

 Disclaimer: The following information is to assist the reader with common problems that may occur in aging cats however is not intended in any way to replace advice from a veterinarian but rather supply general information.
 A veterinarian diagnosis is essential for medical issues.

-Lumps and bumps can have many different causes however your vet will assess the possible causes and determine the best course of action.
+Lumps and bumps can have many different causes; however, your vet will assess the possible causes and determine the best course of action.

-Like cancer in humans there have been huge strides in pet oncology and some cats have a good prognosis if the cancer is caught early enough or is treatable.
+Like treating cancer in humans, there have been huge strides in pet oncology, and some cats have a good prognosis if the cancer is caught early enough or is treatable.

 Of the two types of thyroid conditions, hypothyroidism and hyperthyroidism, it is hyperthyroidism that is more common in cats.

-Older cats commonly lose weight with age it can be difficult to distinguish loss of weight with normal aging of the cat.
+Older cats commonly lose weight with age.
+It can be difficult to distinguish loss of weight with normal signs of a cat aging.

 Being overweight is another factor and if your cat is diagnosed with diabetes his weight will need to be controlled within healthy levels.